scrawlings/TakTrainer/README.md

 ## To Do

-  * players can only play from the remaining pieces (validation rule)
-  * game termination conditions
+  * game
-    * road linking sides (victor controls the road)
-  * pregenerate all partitions and look them up rather than calculating them
     * play human v human on the command line
     * play a whole PTN file move by move
+    * reverse first moves
+    * score: board size plus unplayed
+  * bot
     * command line play against robot
     * play bot vs bot and output script
-  * determine played pieces from loaded board
-  * reverse first moves
-  * score: board size plus unplayed
+    * pregenerate all partitions and look them up rather than calculating them

 ## Also To Do